Welcome!

 You have 2 choices for a comprehensive consultation:

 Home visits: I am doing home visits on a limited basis, since most families like the convenience of virtual.
 For home visits I have extra precautions in place to keep everyone safe and you will need to consent to my Covid Policies prior to the visit.
-I can bill Aetna and First Choice directly for home visits.
+I can bill Aetna and United directly for home visits.
 For other insurance a superbill is provided.

 Baby breastfeeding after help with IBCLC